 The type and quality of the tea will have a big effect on the brew.
 For the best base flavor, we recommend using Hannah’s Special Tea Blend for perfect Kombucha.
 However, you could choose to use any organic tea you like.

 A blend is best because it offers a balanced flavor.
 If trying to copycat GT Kombucha, we’ve heard that a half-and-half black/green mix is a good way to start, then adjust to find the taste you like.
 The choices of black and green teas is extensive, click here to learn more about teas to use when making Kombucha.
 Or visit the selection of KKamp Organic Teas here.

-Using Fruit Instead of Sugar?
+Making Kombucha with Juice Instead of Sugar?

 GT is famously secretive about his process.
 But from reading the label, we can see kiwi juice is listed as the sugar source.
 Unfortunately kiwi juice is not readily available to consumers, at least not in a form that would be suitable for brewing.
 It’s a commercial sweetener which hasn’t caught on yet with consumers.
 So it’s perfectly fine to stick with quality organic sugar for brewing.

 However, in the “hack” below, you’ll see McKinley’s technique for brewing GT’s flavors involves using fruit in the first ferment.
 Although kiwi is not listed, conceivably you could try juicing your own kiwi to try and recreate GT’s exactly.

 But beware!
 Kiwis are not easy to juice, and it might get expensive fast.
 Instead, using more juice friendly and readily available fruits like berries is an effective technique.

 Follow the guidelines about using and storing SCOBYs to avoid mold issues, and you may be able to pull of the unthinkable: making something that’s even BETTER than GT’s, right in your own kitchen! 🙂